BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 construction and design related expert designations, the Bowler, Wisconsin Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
-BHA provides construction related consulting and expert witness support services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-In connection with regional assets which comprise testifying architects, design engineers, construction cost and standard of care experts, the firm brings national experience and local capabilities to Bowler and the surrounding areas.
+Leveraging from approximately five thousand general contracting and design related expert designations, the Bowler, Wisconsin Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
+BHA provides construction related consulting and expert witness support services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+Utilizing in house assets which comprise design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings national experience and local capabilities to Bowler region.

 Construction Expert Witness News & Info